bxdoan/bxdoan/README.md

 <div align="center">

-> You can die anytime, but living takes true courage.
+> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.

-> — Himura Kenshin —
+> — Hatsu Kominato —

 </div>